Can I claim workers' compensation if I am an Independent Contractor?

 - Where an individual performs work for another party through an entity such as a company or trust, there is no employer-employee relationship between the individual and the other party for the purposes of Superannuation legislation, either at common law or under the extended definition of employee.
 This is because the company or trust (not the individual) has entered into an agreement rather than the individual.
 However, the individual may be the employee of the intermediary company or trust, depending on the terms of the arrangement.

 - Where a partnership has contracted to provide services, then the person who actually does the work is not the employee of the other party to the contract.
 This is so even if the worker is a partner and even if the contract requires the partner to do the work.
 However, if partners contract outside the partnership in their own personal capacity to provide their labour to fulfil a contractual obligation, they can be employees of the other party to that contract;

 - A partner in a partnership is not an employee of the partnership;

 - An arrangement between parties that is structured in a way that does not give rise to a payment for services rendered but rather a payment for something entirely different, such as a lease or a bailment, does not give rise to an employer/employee relationship for the purposes of Superannuation legislation.

-The Australian Taxation Office website has set up a Tool that you can use to assist you in working out if your employment is likely to be seen as that of an employee or Independent Contractor.
-If you wish to use this Tool, click on the following link to the Australian Taxation Office website employer/contractor tool.
+The Australian Taxation Office website has set up an employer/contractor tool that can help you in working out if you are seen as an employee or Independent Contractor.